Skip to main content

 Q&A

 What is hanami?
-Hanami means “flower viewing” in Japanese, the centuries-old tradition of gathering outdoors beneath cherry trees with food and drinks.
+Hanami means “flower viewing” in Japanese, the centuries-old tradition of gathering beneath cherry trees with food and drinks.
 Popular spots fill quickly on weekends, so weekday mornings and evenings tend to be quieter.